Tamina Snuka: Divas Championship pursuits (2011–2013)

+On April 2, 2011, Tamina, alongside the entire roster of WWE Divas, inducted Sunny into the WWE Hall of Fame.
+After being drafted to the SmackDown brand as part of the 2011 supplemental draft, Tamina made her SmackDown debut as a villain on the May 27 episode of SmackDown, teaming with Alicia Fox to defeat the team of AJ and Kaitlyn.
+Tamina would then begin an on-screen relationship with JTG, becoming his valet.

-After three months of inactivity, Snuka returned from injury on November 18 at the Survivor Series pay-per-view as a heel, interrupting a segment between AJ Lee and Vickie Guerrero by attacking AJ from behind.
-Snuka made her in-ring return on the November 26 episode of Raw, defeating Alicia Fox.
-On the January 28, 2013 episode of Raw, Snuka faced Divas Champion Kaitlyn in a non-title lumberjill match, however, the match ended in a no-contest after the lumberjills interfered.
-On February 17 at Elimination Chamber, Snuka unsuccessfully challenged Kaitlyn for the Divas Championship.
+After changing to face on the December 30 episode of SmackDown, and changing her name to Tamina Snuka, she wrestled for the WWE Divas title at Elimination Chamber pay-per-view, but was defeated by Beth Phoenix.
+On the August 20 episode of Raw, Snuka suffered a legitimate back injury.
+She returned three months later at the Survivor Series pay-per-view as a heel, interrupting a segment between AJ Lee and Vickie Guerrero by attacking AJ from behind.
+She at Elimination Chamber, Snuka unsuccessfully challenged Kaitlyn for the Divas Championship.
 On the June 5 episode of NXT, Snuka was defeated by Paige in the first round of the NXT Women's Championship tournament to crown the inaugural champion.

 AJ Lee's bodyguard (2013–2014)

 Snuka returned to WWE programming in late September 2013, taking on the role as Divas Champion AJ Lee's bodyguard.
-Snuka helped AJ retain her Divas Championship at Battleground by attacking challenger Nikki Bella.
-On the November 13 episode of Main Event, AJ retained her title against Natalya after Snuka interfered and attacked Natalya.
-This led to a match between Snuka and Natalya on the November 15 episode of SmackDown, which Snuka lost.
-AJ went on to captain a team at Survivor Series in a seven-on-seven elimination tag team match against the cast of Total Divas, where Snuka was the penultimate eliminated, courtesy of Natalya, and competed on a rematch the next night on the November 25 episode of Raw, where she eliminated The Funkadactyls (Cameron and Naomi) before being pinned and eliminated by JoJo.
+Snuka helped AJ retain her title on several occasions.
+AJ went on to captain a team at Survivor Series in a seven-on-seven elimination tag team match against the cast of Total Divas, where Snuka was the penultimate eliminated.

 On February 23, 2014, at the Elimination Chamber pay-per-view, Snuka accidentally superkicked AJ during her title match against Cameron, and eventually caused a disqualification when Cameron almost won the match.
-This signaled tension between the two, which was followed by their back-to-back losses in tag team competition, leading to Snuka shoving AJ to the ground.
-On April 6, Snuka made her WrestleMania debut, competing at WrestleMania XXX in the 14-Diva "Vickie Guerrero Invitational match" for the WWE Divas Championship, which was won by the defending champion AJ Lee.
-After AJ lost her Divas Championship to Paige the next night on Raw, and was subsequently granted time off from WWE, Snuka won a battle royal to become the number one contender to Paige's Divas Championship.
-Snuka faced Paige for the title at Extreme Rules on May 4, but failed to win.
+After Snuka left Lee, she wrestled for the title, participating in at WrestleMania XXX in the 14-Diva match, which was won by the defending champion AJ Lee, and against Paige at Extreme Rules, losing again.